-Onnoprashon is a Sanskrit word which means grain initiation or rice feeding.
-This means introducing solid food for the baby for the first time.
+Onnoprashon is a Sanskrit word that means “Grain initiation or Rice feeding“.
+This refers to introducing solid food for the baby for the first time.
 Onnoprashon is also referred to as Mukhe Bhaat, is considered very auspicious as the baby can have solid foods.
-The child is usually fed with very small quantities of Rice or Sweet Kheer.
+The child is usually fed with very small quantities of Rice or Kheer.

 This begins with a puja and mantras are chanted for the baby’s health and happiness, followed by the symbolic feeding of the Prasada or the first bite of solid food usually Kheer.

-When to Perform Annaprashan / Rice Feeding Ceremony?
+When to Perform Onnoprashon / Rice Feeding Ceremony?

-This ceremony is usually performed on the 6th or 7th month on a date that is compatible with the janma nakshatra of the child.
+This ceremony is generally performed on the 6th or 7th month on a date that is compatible with the Janma Nakshatra of the child.

 - Performing this Ceremony helps in protecting the child and increasing the life span of the child.

 Book Bengali Purohit for Onnoprashon.
-All the Puja Samagri will be brought by Panditji.
-All the Pandits are well experienced and have Vedic Knowledge.
+Panditji will bring all the Puja Samagri.
+All the Pandits are well experienced and studied from Vedic Pathshala.